drmohundro/presentations/brief-history-of-threading/md/04-modern.md

     * See WCF calls

 Note:
+- See `~/Dropbox/documents/from-laptop/Presentations` for details
+    - both diff stat and patch show amount of changes
 - As an example of a LINQ statement not supported... you cannot use await with a SelectMany because there are multiple items being enumerated
 - An alternative to throwing Tasks all over your WCF code is to just instead let Visual Studio (i.e. svcutil) generate your proxies for you
     - It has async support... we historically have always coded our own WCF proxies, but this would be a reason to consider changing